 A Business Analyst’s skills are based in two main fields, business administration, and data analysis.
 In a sense, business analysis is the point where those two fields meet.
 You might think of Business Analysts as interpreters, translating raw data into useful business insights.
 With that in mind, a Business Analyst’s skill set is unusually large – big enough to comprise both of these worlds.

 Business Analysts need a variety of technical skills or hard skills, including:

 First and foremost, Business Analysts need a good understanding of general business principles, beginning with the ways IT systems and business processes are intertwined, and extending to all the other fundamentals of running a business – budgeting, cost–benefit analysis, org charts, variance analysis, customer relations, and so on – and how they ultimately inform business strategy.

 A Business Analyst’s understanding of technology should be comprehensive, including familiarity with how computers operate and the underlying concepts of information systems and engineering systems.
 They also need to be adept with every aspect of Microsoft Office – most notably Excel, SharePoint, and flowchart-maker Visio – as well as Perl, VBScript, and especially SQL.

-Data Analysis: In addition to having general data analysis skills like advanced Excel and SQL, modeling and visualization tools like Tableau, and (ideally) programming languages and tools like Python, Business Analysts should also be comfortable with all the various aspects of research and data analytics as it applies to business management.
+In addition to having general data analysis skills like understanding advanced Excel and learning SQL, knowing how to use modeling and visualization tools like Tableau, and having some experience with programming languages (it’s certainly worth it to learn Python), Business Analysts should also be comfortable with all the various aspects of research and data analytics as it applies to business management.
 This includes writing elicitation requirements, performing object-oriented analysis, gap analysis, and various types of statistical analyses, creating risk-management projections and financial forecasts, and running testing for verification and validation.

 What Makes a Good Business Analyst?